hwdsl2/setup-ipsec-vpn/docs/clients.md

 OS X (macOS) users: If you can successfully connect using IPsec/L2TP mode, but your public IP does not show `Your VPN Server IP`, read the [OS X](#os-x) section above and complete this step: Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
 Then re-connect the VPN.

+If your computer is still not sending traffic over the VPN check the service order.
+From the main network preferences screen, select "set service order" in the cog drop down under the list of connections.
+Drag the VPN connection to the top.

 ### Android 6 and 7

 If your Android 6.x or 7.x device cannot connect, try these steps: